cac-t-u-s/cac-t-u-s.github.io/pages/lisp.md

 > OM# is a Lisp environment, that is, it embeds the whole Common Lisp language and interpreter.
 Visual programs created in OM# are just compiled into Lisp functions before to execute, and can therefore seamlessly call and interact with pure Lisp program components.

 > <img src="lisp_img/lisp-in-patch.png" align="right">
- Any function that is defined in Lisp can be instanciated as a "box" in OM# visual program.
+ Any function that is defined in Lisp can be instantiated as a "box" in OM# visual program.
 Just type its name (prefixed by its Lisp _package_ name if not in the **:om** package).

 > See [how to write functions and classes for OM#](write-code).